AndrewC1998/website/content/project/Water_Wheel/index.md

 # Date this page was created.
 date = 2016-04-27T00:00:00
+weight = 6

 # Project summary to display on homepage.
-summary = "Water Wheel uses the ideas of a bike that produces electricity while cycling but couples this with a simple but highly effective filtration device.
-When cycling, the bike not only stores the energy produced from pedalling but also is able to produce electricity while filtering water.
-The Enactus Lancaster Ghana team is sourcing renewable materials, such as bamboo, to build the bike while working alongside Enactus Lancaster’s engineers and physicists to integrate the technology within the bike."
+summary = "Water Wheel used the ideas of a bike that produced electricity while cycling but coupled this with a simple but highly effective filtration device.
+When cycling, the bike not only stored the energy produced from pedalling but also was able to produce electricity while filtering water.
+The Enactus Lancaster Ghana team sourced renewable materials, such as bamboo, to build the bike while working alongside Enactus Lancaster’s engineers and physicists to integrate the technology within the bike."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`